 The Spreadsheet

-I keep a live spreadsheet with three columns per task: model, avg tokens per request, monthly cost.
+I keep a live spreadsheet with these columns per task: model, avg input tokens, avg output tokens, requests/day, monthly cost, cached (y/n), batched (y/n).
 I update it weekly.
-Takes five minutes.
-Saves hundreds.

 The template is in the member resources.
 Duplicate it, plug in your own numbers, and watch where the money actually goes.